ericnishio/ericnishio.github.io/_posts/2016-04-29-jekyll-pros-and-cons.md

 ## Pros

 - Jekyll requires no server maintenance.
-- No risk of getting hacked (unless somebody guesses your GitHub password).
+- Low risk of getting hacked (unless somebody acquires your GitHub credentials).
 - Jekyll is fast.
 - GitHub is your CMS.
 - All your content is versioned in Git.